 European Train Prices - The Full Data Set

 The full data set is included below, for both single journeys and return journeys - currency conversions were via Compare Currency.

 Ironically, despite return prices being almost exactly the same price as a single, the UK is still the second most expensive when it comes to price per mile across Europe.
 Our ridiculously frustrating system, which charges ~95% of the price of a return for a single, means that it actually falls into 6th place on the returns table at just 25p per mile.

 Austria leads the charge here, remaining at 33p per mile, while France, Holland, Ireland Belgium and Switzerland all follow closely behind.
 The majority of these employ the much more common system of simply charging a return-rider for two singles.

 If anything, this further sheds light on the nonsensical nature of the UK system, opening it up to even more criticism than it deserves by forcing those buying a single to shell out far more than they should.

 In response to the research, Chris Johnson, Head of Operations at Vouchercloud, commented:

-“The very least we can expect is an improvement in service and reduction in delays and cancellations – and if that doesn’t happen this year, then we’re justifiable in our complaints that a once proud, still hugely important transport network here in the UK is holding commuters hostage.”
+“The very least we can expect is an improvement in service and reduction in delays and cancellations – and if that doesn’t happen again this year, then we’re justifiable in our complaints that a once proud, still hugely important transport network here in the UK is holding commuters hostage”